Marine - Species - Spot

 Additional Graph Information

 Commercial and recreational catches are measured in number of individuals or pounds of fish caught.
-Changes in catch among years may be the result of changes in abundance, changes in fishing effort, or both.
+Changes in catch among years may be the result of changes in abundance, fishing effort, or a combination of the two.

 On each graph, the horizontal dotted lines above or below the "10 year average" represent one "standard deviation" unit, which is a measure of how variable the annual data are around the 10-year average.
-In general, the area between one standard deviation above the mean and one standard deviation below the average includes approximately 68% of the values.
-Approximately 95% percent of observations in the data set are found within two standard deviations of the average.
+In general, the area between one standard deviation above the mean and one standard deviation below the mean includes approximately 68% of all values.
+Approximately 95% of observations in the data set are found within two standard deviation units of the average and is referred to as the prediction interval.